Glossary term

 What Is Annual Percentage Rate (APR)?

 Annual percentage rate, or APR, is the yearly cost of borrowing expressed as a rate.
-It is designed to help consumers compare the cost of loans and credit products beyond the stated interest rate alone.
-APR matters because a borrowing product can look cheaper than it really is if a consumer focuses only on the note rate and ignores other required costs.
+It is designed to help consumers compare loans and credit products beyond the stated interest rate alone.
+A borrowing product can look cheaper than it really is if the borrower focuses only on the note rate and ignores other required costs.

 Key Takeaways